-If you are reading this article, then you are most probably a blogger or own a website and have certain questions in your mind on how to treat your income from Google ADS (Adsense) or any other AD network income with respect to income tax.
+If you are a blogger (using wordpress) or own a website like us or have a YouTube channel like us and have questions in your mind on how to treat your income from Google ADS (Adsense) or any other AD network income with respect to income tax.

 Don’t worry, we have answers to your queries.
 The main point to keep in mind is that whatever is the mode of income, it is taxable if you are a resident Indian.